 Call for Doctoral Consortium Submissions

 The Eurographics Doctoral Consortium is a networking event that provides PhD students, working in all areas of computer graphics, with an excellent opportunity to present their work and interact with distinguished and experienced researchers in the field, receiving feedback and mentoring, as well as a different perspective from senior researchers outside their home institution.
 In addition, the Doctoral Consortium provides a unique forum for PhD students to share their work and experience among their fellow PhD students.
-The Doctoral Consortium will take place within the Eurographics’2021 conference, to be held in Vienna, May 3-7, 2021.
+The Doctoral Consortium will take place within the Eurographics’2021 conference, May 3-7, 2021.

 Who should apply?